This article was updated on September 19, 2018.

 2. Managing Requests for Vacation

 The holidays are a popular vacation time.
 Be sure to tell your employees how to request time off and how vacations will be granted (by seniority, according to scheduling needs, etc.), and ensure policies are applied consistently among employees.
 Your supervisors should handle time-off requests and own the responsibility for maintaining adequate staffing levels.

 Some employers experience a rise in unscheduled absences around the holidays.
 As such, you may want to consider requiring nonexempt employees to work the day before and after a holiday in order to be paid for that holiday.
 Also, you should consider awarding an extra vacation day to employees who meet high punctuality and attendance benchmarks.

 4. Maintaining Productivity

 You can help your employees enjoy the holidays by offering flexible work arrangements.
-You should also consider organizing morale-boosting activities, such as a company outing or potluck dinner.
+You should also consider organizing morale-boosting activities, such as a business outing or potluck dinner.
 If you experience declines in performance, you should address and document them promptly.

 5. Conducting Furloughs

 Some organizations choose to shut down operations during the holidays.
-If your company decides to conduct a "furlough," communicate this early to employees and be ready to answer their questions about pay and benefits during the furlough time frame.
+If your organization decides to conduct a "furlough," communicate this early to employees and be ready to answer their questions about pay and benefits during the furlough time frame.